7/24/2025

 Adnan Dhanani

-Hi, thanks for taking my questions too for me please.
-First one, just on feedstock.
-In your presentation, you've highlighted the increase in feedstock prices opportunity.
-Could you please just elaborate on what that opportunity looks like and just your outlook for the feedstock market when we're still seeing a fair bit of price pressure in a number of markets.
-And then second on the longer term SAF demand.
-Assuming you don't get a bridging mechanism in Europe for SAF till 2030, what are the opportunities in the future in other markets that could help utilize that capacity that comes online in 2027?
+Hi, thanks for taking my questions.
+First of all, I'm just on feedstock.
+In your presentation, you've highlighted the increase in feedstock price of this opportunity.
+Could you please just elaborate on what that actually looks like and just your outlook for the feedstock market when we're still seeing a bit of price pressure in a number of markets?
+And then second on the long-term SAF demand, assuming you don't get a bridging mechanism in Europe for SAF until 2030, what are the opportunities in other markets that could help utilize that capacity that comes online in 2027?

 speaker